Sharpness, Gloucestershire: Docks

 Between 1939 and 1966, the demasted sailing ship Vindicatrix was moored in the Old Dock as a training hulk for the Merchant Navy.

 Seafarers' welfare charity Apostleship of the Sea, which provides practical and pastoral support to seafarers, has a port chaplain who covers Sharpness.

 Railway links

 The port remains connected to the main Gloucester to Bristol railway line with its junction at the site of the former Berkeley Road railway station.
 The line is rarely used (if ever) although a steam special visited the line in April 2007, making two journeys from Gloucester.
 The locomotive (The Lancashire Fusilier) ran round its train using the loop at Sharpness.
-From the branch line, protected by locked gates, rails remain in situ around the docks and are linked to the line from Berkeley Road, however the condition of the track makes it look unlikely that any of them are usable.
-This is due to change as the Vale of Berkeley Railway, a charitable trust, has begun restoration work on the sidings and has plans to eventually run trains again between Sharpness and Berkeley Road, where the line joins the main Bristol–Gloucester line.
+From the branch line, protected by locked gates, rails remain in situ around the docks and are linked to the line from Berkeley Road.

 In popular culture

 The final episode of the third series of teenage drama Skins was filmed on location in Sharpness.